-Pension cost was approximately \$22,900 and \$26,700 for the years ended June 30, 2020 and 2019, respectively.
+Pension cost was approximately \$22,300 and \$22,900 for the years ended June 30, 2021 and 2020, respectively.

-Note 10 - Note Payable
+Note 9 - Note Payable

 On April 16, 2020, the Organization received loan proceeds in the amount of approximately \$160,000 under the Paycheck Protection Program ("PPP").
 The PPP, established as part of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), provides for loans to qualifying businesses for amounts up to 2.5 times of the average monthly payroll expenses of the qualifying business.
-The loans and accrued interest are forgivable after twenty-four weeks as long as the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.
-The amount of loan forgiveness will be reduced if the borrower terminates employees or reduces salaries during the eight-week period.
-The Organization intends to use the entire loan amount for qualifying expenses.
-Under the terms of the PPP, certain amounts of the loan may be forgiven if they are used for qualifying expenses as described in the CARES Act.
-The unforgiven portion of the PPP loan is payable over two years at an interest rate of 1%.
-Monthly payments consisting of principal and interest will be begin approximately ten months after the twenty-four week covered period and will be payable over a two year period, if the loan is not forgiven.
+The loans and accrued interest are forgivable as long as the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.
+During 2021, the Organization met all the requirements for forgiveness and the amount is recognized in private and public grants on the statement of activities.